Kong/developer.konghq.com/app/_gateway_entities/upstream.md

 ## What is an Upstream?

-{{page.description}} In {{site.base_gateway}}, an Upstream represents a virtual hostname and can be used to [health check, circuit break]<!--TODO link concept-->, and [load balance]<!--TODO link concept--> incoming requests over multiple [Gateway Services](/gateway/entities/service/).
+An Upstream refers to the service applications sitting behind {{site.base_gateway}}, to which client requests are forwarded.
+In {{site.base_gateway}}, an Upstream represents a virtual hostname and can be used to [health check, circuit break](https://docs.konghq.com/gateway/latest/how-kong-works/health-checks/), and [load balance](https://docs.konghq.com/gateway/latest/how-kong-works/load-balancing/) incoming requests over multiple [Gateway Services](/gateway/entities/service/).
 In addition, the Upstream entity has more advanced functionality algorithms like least-connections, consistent-hashing, and lowest-latency.

 If you don't need to load balance, we recommend using the `host` header on a [Route](/gateway/entities/route/) as the preferred method for routing a request and proxying traffic.

-## Upstream and Service interaction
+## Upstream and Gateway Service interaction

 You can configure a Service to point to an Upstream instead of a host.
 For example, if you have a Service called `example_service` and an Upstream called `example_upstream`, you can point `example_service` to `example_upstream` instead of specifying a host.